 Company Guidance

-Acquisition of Western Pipeline
+Strategic Acquisition of Western Pipeline

-Non-Core Asset Sales and Debt Repayment
+Progress in Non-Core Asset Sales

-Completed the sale of the BRC Roadway network for $24 million, using $22.5 million to repay debt, and progressing with further non-core asset sales.
+The company completed the sale of the BRC Roadway network for $24 million, with $22.5 million used to repay outstanding debt, and continues to advance its non-core asset sales program with a target of $100 million.

 Tidewater Midstream and Infrastructure (TSE:TWM) Earnings, Revenues Date & History